 300. Cash at Settlement From/To Borrower: This line contains the actual amount of cash that the borrower must have in hand at the time of settlement.

-Section J is important on the HUD-1 Settlement Statement because it serves as the balance and check point for any money owned by the borrower, any credits toward the borrower’s balance, and any money that the seller might still be responsible for.
+Section J is important on the HUD-1 Settlement Statement because it serves as the balance and checkpoint for any money owed by the borrower, any credits toward the borrower’s balance, and any money that the seller might still be responsible for.
 Review this section carefully.

 HUD-1 Section K